GuanJ-H/IST597-001/README.md

 **stock+with+pretrain+model.py**: Using the pretrained model to fit the stock data of one company, and predict the this company's future stock price.

 ### Note
-To run the project, please first run **stick_collect_quandl.py** to collect data and run **preprocessData.py** preprocess the data.
+To run the project, please first run **stick_collect_quandl.py** to collect data and run **preprocessData.py** to preprocess the data.
+Then, you can run any of the prediction script.
 Also, you need to replace the default path (which is the path that I used in ICS-ACI server) with your own path.

 ### Relevant Bibliography
 [1] Chong, Eunsuk, Chulwoo Han, and Frank C. Park.
 "Deep learning networks for stock market analysis and prediction: Methodology, data representations, and case studies."
 Expert Systems with Applications 83 (2017): 187-205.<br />